Guidelines for Class

 Prepare Supplies & Equipment

-- Do you have a printer?
-It might be worth stocking up on ink and paper, and seeing if you can connect the printer to the computer your student will be using.
+- It might be worth stocking up on ink and paper, and seeing if you can connect the printer to the computer your student will be using.
 Course work for HCA@Home can be completed online, but many students find working on paper more effective when that is available.

 - Ask your student’s teacher what other supplies might be helpful to equip your home with.

-- Clean the lens.
-Whether a smartphone or tablet, computer, or webcam… use a slightly damp microfiber cloth to gently wipe clean the camera lens.
+- Whether a smartphone or tablet, computer, or webcam, a clean lens will be beneficial.
+Use a slightly damp microfiber cloth to gently wipe clean the camera lens.
 You can clean your computer or tablet screen this way too, but be sure your cloth is not wet.
-You’ll be spending a lot of time with these devices, so taking care of them will pay off!

 - For those using a laptop with a built-in trackpad or pointer, plug in a mouse!
 If you’ve got a computer mouse kicking around in a drawer somewhere, using that will be kinder to your fingers for lots of computer work.

-- If using a laptop for online classes, find out if you have the option of running a network cable directly from your computer to your router.
+- If using a laptop for online classes, find out if you have the option of running a network cable directly from your router to your computer.
 WiFi is great, but a wired connection will always do better for video.

 - Do you have a way for your student to play calm or classical music?
 A practical step like this could go a long way towards improving their stamina for completing their assignments while working solo.